anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #per title='Representation of PER' artwork-align="left"}

-With the collected PVR and PER, the registrar-agent starts the interaction with the domain registrar.
+With the collected PVR and PER, the Registrar-Agent starts the interaction with the domain registrar.

 The new protected header field "created-on" is introduced to reflect freshness of the PER.
 The field is marked critical "crit" to ensure that it must be understood and validated by the receiver (here the domain registrar) according to section 4.1.11 of {{RFC7515}}.
 It allows the registrar to verify the timely correlation between the PER and previously exchanged messages, i.e., created-on of PER >= created-on of PVR >= created-on of PVR trigger.
 The registrar MAY consider to ignore any but the newest PER from the same pledge in the case the registrar has at any point in time more than one pending PER from the pledge.

-As the registrar-agent is intended to facilitate communication between the pledge and the domain registrar, a collection of requests from more than one pledge is possible.
+As the Registrar-Agent is intended to facilitate communication between the pledge and the domain registrar, a collection of requests from more than one pledge is possible.
-This allows bulk bootstrapping of several pledges using the same connection between the registrar-agent and the domain registrar.
+This allows bulk bootstrapping of several pledges using the same connection between the Registrar-Agent and the domain registrar.

 ## Request Object Handling initiated by the Registrar-Agent on Registrar, MASA and Domain CA {#exchanges_uc2_2}

-The BRSKI-PRM bootstrapping exchanges between registrar-agent and domain registrar resemble the BRSKI exchanges between pledge and domain registrar (pledge-initiator-mode) with some deviations.
+The BRSKI-PRM bootstrapping exchanges between Registrar-Agent and domain registrar resemble the BRSKI exchanges between pledge and domain registrar (pledge-initiator-mode) with some deviations.

 Preconditions:

-* Registrar-agent: possesses its own credentials (EE (RegAgt) certificate and corresponding private key) of the domain.
+* Registrar-Agent: possesses its own credentials (EE (RegAgt) certificate and corresponding private key) of the domain.
   In addition, it MAY possess the IDevID CA certificate of the pledge vendor/manufacturer to verify the pledge certificate in the received request messages.
   It has the address of the domain registrar through configuration or by discovery, e.g., DNS-SD with mDNS.
-  The registrar-agent has acquired one or more PVR and PER objects.
+  The Registrar-Agent has acquired one or more PVR and PER objects.

 * Registrar (same as in BRSKI): possesses the IDevID CA certificate of the pledge vendor/manufacturer and its own registrar EE credentials of the domain.